Fasting and Oral Health: Expert Tips for a Fresh Smile

 Fasting and Gum Health?

-Although reduced saliva flow can increase the risk of gum disease, some recent studies suggest that fasting may also have long-term benefits for gum health.
+Although reduced saliva flow can increase the risk of gum disease, some recent studies suggest that it may also have long-term benefits for gum health.

 • A 2021 study published in Periodontology 2000 found that calorie restriction and intermittent fasting reduced inflammation in the gums, lowering the risk of periodontal disease.

-• Fasting lowers sugar intake, which may reduce the risk of cavities and plaque formation.
+• It lowers sugar intake, which may reduce the risk of cavities and plaque formation.

 • Research in the British Dental Journal (2024) suggests that hydration during fasting helps maintain healthy saliva flow, supporting enamel remineralisation and gum health.

 💡 The takeaway?
-While fasting may improve gum health over time, it’s essential to maintain good oral hygiene to prevent plaque buildup and short-term gum issues.
+While it may improve gum health over time, it’s essential to maintain good oral hygiene to prevent plaque buildup and short-term gum issues.

 Expert Advice: How to Take Care Of Your Oral Health While Fasting